 The amount of time your appointment takes also depends on whether you are supposed to have counseling that day.

 Recovery is different for everyone.
 We’ll work with you on a treatment plan that best fits your needs.

 Please contact Overmountain Recovery for a breakdown of the costs.

-Overmountain Recovery does have a financial assistance policy, which can help with the cost.
+Overmountain Recovery does have a financial assistance policy, which can help.

 How can I learn more?